Distributed Learning Dynamics for Coalitional Games: ANALYSIS OF THE COALITION PROPOSAL ALGORITHM

 \section{ANALYSIS OF THE COALITION PROPOSAL ALGORITHM}

-In this section, we define the environment state at each iteration of the algorithm and prove how the environment state converges to a core solution of the input game $(N,v),$ whenever one exists. \begin{definition} The \textbf{environment state} $(\mathbf{a},\mathcal{C})$ at any iteration is the \textbf{vector of aspirations} $\mathbf{a}$ and the \textbf{coalition structure} $\mathcal{C},$ where $\mathcal{C}$ is the set of disjoint formed coalitions at this iteration, i.e. $\mathcal{C}=\{C_i: i\in N\}.$ \end{definition} Note that singleton coalitions can only belong to $\mathcal{C}$ when $a_i=v(\{i\}).$ Hence, $\mathcal{C}$ can be a strict subset of a partition of $N$ if there exists any agent with an empty coalition state.
+In this section, we define the environment state at each iteration of the algorithm and prove how the environment state converges to a core solution of the input game $(N,v),$ whenever one exists.